theblackeye50/theblackeye50/README.md

 - 👀 I’m interested in software devlopment ans problem solving
 - 🌱 I’m currently learning Real-life problem-solving.
 - 💞️ I’m looking to collaborate on full-stack web development projects and problem-solving challenges.
-- 📫 How to reach me at LinkedIn (https://www.linkedin.com/in/rahul-kumar-chaudhary-598b03219/)
+- 📫 You can reach me at LinkedIn (https://www.linkedin.com/in/rahul-kumar-chaudhary-598b03219/)

 <!---
 theblackeye50/theblackeye50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.